Successful businesses change over time. We often see this when a business gets ready for the founder or owner to exit the business.

 About the Passive Activity Loss Rules

 There are numerous rules and limitations that apply to the passive activity loss rules.
 These rules are frequently at the center of disputes between taxpayers and the IRS.
-We have addressed a number of these disputes on this website, such as this case that considers the 5 percent owner rules.
+We have addressed a number of these disputes on this website, such as this case that considers the 5 percent owner rules and the difficulty in explaining the concepts underlying the exceptions for the PAL rules to IRS employees.

 Dividing and Grouping Activities